enderlinp/CodeIgniter4-Mysqldump-Commands/README.md

 ## Usage

 Perform a backup of your MySQL default database (**MySQLi driver only**) and store the backup file within your "{WRITEPATH}/sql" directory.
-Prompt the user to create it if it does not exists.
+Prompt the user to create it if it does not exist.

 The backup file name format is `dbname_Ymd_His.sql` or `dbname_Ymd_His.sql.gz` with Gzip compression enabled (see below).